 Signs of Burnout

-Doctors and teachers are among the types of employees who are most commonly experience work-related stress, leading to being diagnosed with burnout.
-However, experiencing work-related stress, becoming burned out and feeling overwhelmed to the point of ill-health due to the demands of one’s job or work environment can happen to anyone at any age.
+Physicians and teachers are among the types of employees who most commonly experience work-related stress, leading to being diagnosed with burnout.
+However, experiencing work-related stress, becoming burned out and feeling overwhelmed to the point of ill-health due to the demands of one’s job or work environment can happen to any employee, in any job, and at any stage of professional life.

 - Reduced performance and productivity